pretalx/pretalx/doc/developer/plugins/customview.rst

             views.global_view, name='global-frontend'),
     ]

+If you just created your `urls.py` file and you already had the dev-server running, you'll now have to restart it for the new file to be recognized.

 If your view is event-specific, you have to name one parameter in your URL ``event``.
 By convention, all plugin URLs except for backend URLs start with a ``/p/`` to avoid namespace collisions with event names and reserved URLs.